Can a Felon Get a Passport - Felony Travel Restriction 2023

 What Felonies Disqualify You From Getting A Passport

-Felony covers an extensive range of crimes; some of them are punishable while others penalizable for fine.
-U.S. Federal law justifies the following felony committed crimes as denial of a passport.
+Felonies cover many crimes; some are punishable, while others are penalizable for a fine.
+U.S. Federal law justifies the following felony committed crimes: denying a passport.

-It would be best if you bear in mind that the characterization of a "heinous crime” and “petty crime" is uniquely measured by each State or sovereign country separately.
-As a result, a minor offense might be treated as a felony in other world countries beyond the U.S.
+It would be best to bear in mind that the characterization of a "heinous crime” and “petty crime" is uniquely measured by each State or sovereign country separately.
+As a result, a minor offense might be treated as a felony in other countries beyond the U.S.

-Some offenses are non bailable that also restrict your passport acquisitions, getting a passport with these felonies is almost impossible;
+Some offenses are nonbailable and also restrict your passport acquisitions; getting a passport with these felonies is almost impossible;

 The above cases lead to a flat denial of the U.S. or any international passports for a felon.
 However, can you get a passport if you owe child support?
 The U.S. and most other countries do not allow felons to have a passport if they are subject to providing child support (financial or heritage property) to a child or children.